icidasset/icidasset/src/Writings/health-fitness.md

 - 🧘 __Breath trough the nose.__
   <small>More efficient oxygen usage, straighter teeth, better jaw, etc.</small>
-- ‍🏋️ __Heavy weights & less reps are better than lighter weights & more reps.__
+- ‍🏋️ __Heavy weights & less reps is better than lighter weights & more reps.__
   Mainly because it makes you stronger and it causes more fat loss (up to 3 days after training).
 - 8 to 12 sets of 4 to 6 reps, seems to work best.